INTO-CPS-Association/unifmu/README.md

  ┗ 📜unifmu_fmi2_pb2.py
 ```

-**Note: On windows Git may be configured to replace LF line-endings with CRLF. **
+**Note: On windows Git may be configured to replace LF line-endings with CRLF, which are not compatible with bash.**

 Following this the cli is compiled for each platform, including the assets that were just compiled.
 The final standalone executables can be found in the target folder, under the host tripple: